John

 Racquet Stringing – $30

-Includes free overgrip and installation
+Includes free overgrip & installation

 Express Service – $15

-Same day or overnight (fee per racquet)
+Same-day or overnight (fee per racquet)

 Pickup / Delivery – $10

-Per trip (available for eligible locations)
+Per trip (for eligible locations)

 Can of Tennis Balls – $10